strlns/ksuduo/README.md

 ---

 Problems:

-* Generator does not work perfectly, it's often slow and cannot reliably produce puzzles with less than 24 hints.
-It should never produce an invalid sudoku though.
+* Generator cannot reliably produce puzzles with less than 24 hints
-  - Every puzzle is generated in JS without any static input.
-  - This is the cause for slowness and also leads to somewhat similar-looking puzzles in each run
+* Generator is often slow
-* Looks
+* No lazy loading
-  - UI is not very pretty
-  - no dark mode
+* UI is not very pretty, no dark mode
 * Does not use `create-react-app`, quirky build setup and no HMR

 _author: Moritz Rehbach_